zspitz/dlr/docs/dlr-spec-hosting/hosts-requirements.md

 ****Execute script as text in the context of an EE scope.****

-Currently, the code found in a page’s code behind file or in its &lt;script runat=”server”&gt; block is fed into the page’s IPy EngineScope:
+Currently, the code found in a page’s code behind file or in its \<script runat=”server”\> block is fed into the page’s IPy EngineScope:

 ``` csharp
 s_engine.Execute(scriptCode, engineScope);